-Patchy skin color is areas where the skin color is irregular.
+Patchy skin color is areas where the skin color is irregular with lighter or darker areas.
 Mottling or mottled skin refers to blood vessel changes in the skin that cause a patchy appearance.

 Irregular or patchy discoloration of the skin can be caused by: